SARATH THARAYILST

 The regions of the brain most associated with reasoning showed no increased activity.
 The partisans were not reasoning their way to their positions.
 The brain activity that did occur was in the circuits governing emotion, conflict resolution, and the avoidance of painful feelings.

-The reasoning centers essentially powered down.
-Instead, emotion circuits lit up, including the ventromedial prefrontal cortex, the anterior and posterior cingulate cortices, and the insular cortex.
+The reasoning centers powered down.
+Emotion circuits lit up instead: the ventromedial prefrontal cortex, the anterior and posterior cingulate cortices, the insular cortex.
 The subjects experienced genuine psychological distress when confronted with contradictory evidence.

 This is the architecture of the trap: political belief and addictive behavior share the same dopaminergic reward loop.
-The brain literally rewards the dismissal of objective reality to protect existing cognitive biases.
+Your brain literally rewards the dismissal of objective reality to protect existing beliefs.
 You are not choosing to be irrational.
-You are being chemically incentivized to be irrational, by your own neurology.
+You are being chemically incentivized to be irrational by your own neurology.

 The Infrastructure of Mind Control

-Understanding the neuroscience makes the design of modern political IT infrastructure feel less like political strategy and more like precision surgery.
+Understanding the neuroscience makes modern political IT infrastructure feel less like campaign strategy and more like precision surgery.
 These systems were built to exploit the exact vulnerabilities described above, at population scale, in real time.

 IT Cells and the WhatsApp War Room

-Queen Mary University of London research documents how this system operates structurally outside all regulatory oversight, since end-to-end encryption makes the Election Commission of India's Model Code of Conduct unenforceable on the primary battlefield of modern electoral influence.
+Queen Mary University of London research documents how this system operates structurally outside all regulatory oversight.
+End-to-end encryption makes the Election Commission's Model Code of Conduct essentially unenforceable on the primary battlefield of modern electoral influence.

 The Capsule in Action